chkr1011/Wirehome.Packages/README.md

-# Wirehome.Repositories
-This repository contains the official repositories for Wirehome.Core.
+This repository contains the official repository for Wirehome.Core.

 For more information visit https://github.com/chkr1011/Wirehome.Core.